-- We provide suitable housing for the animal or creature and ensure this is cleaned out regularly and is kept safely.
+We provide suitable housing for the animal or creature and ensure this is cleaned out regularly and is kept safe.

-- Our staff are knowledgeable of all the animals welfare and dietary needs and ensure that the correct food is offered at the appropriate times.
+Our staff are knowledgeable of all the animal’s welfare and dietary needs and ensure that the correct food is offered at the appropriate times.
 (Each room has a booklet stating the needs of each animal at this nursery and we revise this regularly)

-- We ensure that children wash their hands after handling the animals or creature and do not have contact with animal soil or soiled bedding.
+We ensure the children have washed their hands after handling the animals and the food

-- We carry out and review risk assessment when children are accessing the animals- please see our animal enclosure risk assessment for more information
+We carry out and review risk assessment when children are accessing the animals- please see our animal enclosure risk assessment for more information

 We have suitable arrangements in place for the care of the animals and cleaning out of their homes over the holiday periods

 We ensure the animals are fed and watered daily and encourage the children to be involved in this activity

 We provide seats and shelter within the pens so the children can comfortably and safely interact with the animals